CanyonTurtle/dvhs-devteams/docs/articles/Documentation/judges-presentation.md

 Introduction
 ------------
 The Excellence award is one of the most prestigious awards in any Vex Robotics Tournament.
-The teams that earn it have successful robots, a good skills score,a solid Engineering Notebook, and a well-given presentation.
+The teams that earn it have successful robots, a good skills score, a solid Engineering Notebook, and a well-given presentation.
 As such, this guide will help you understand the basics of creating a solid presentation.

 The Gist of It
 --------------
   The main purpose of a presentation is to explain your thought process to judges who know nothing about your team.
 Essentially, you have to take every decision you made for the past couple of months, and condense it into 5-10 minutes worth of content.
-And make it somewhat entertaing.
+And make it somewhat entertaining.
 Don't worry- it's not that hard!

 The General Outline
 -----------